-D. Standard grievance and complaint forms will be made available to classified staff in Human Resource Services (HRS), but no grievance or complaint will be denied because a standard form has not been used.
+D. Standard Grievance Forms and Complaint Forms are available for classified staff on the Human Resource Services website, but no grievance or complaint will be denied because a standard form has not been used.

 E. For purposes of this policy, the term "working days" refers to Monday through Friday.
 Official MTSU holidays shall not be included as "working days" for purposes of this policy.